 Hidden Levers Lands Mega-Deal With Focus Financial In Pivot To Business Intelligence Software.
 It is a strange irony of the past 20 years that as the independent RIA movement has continued to grow, more and more industry benchmarking studies have been developed to help RIAs understand how they’re doing relative to their competitors… yet remarkably few tools have been developed to actually apply that business intelligence within the advisory firm.
 In fact, for most advisory firms, gathering industry benchmarking data is itself still a very time-consuming and manual process, as even today’s portfolio performance reporting and accounting solutions rarely capture and characterize the data in a relevant manner for what advisors need to submit to industry studies.
 And virtually no tools take the next step – actually helping advisory firms understand and evaluate the risks to their business on the basis of that business intelligence data.
 In this context, it’s notable that portfolio stress testing tool Hidden Levers announced this month a deal to provide business intelligence software to mega-RIA Focus Financial, in what is reportedly a 7-figure software deal where the bootstrapped startup beat out the likes of BlackRock’s Aladdin and Envestnet|Tamarac’s data capabilities.
 The strategic opportunity for Hidden Levers is that, with a core of portfolio stress testing capabilities, their business intelligence software can not only provide reporting to an RIA of its current business metrics, but show how various market scenarios would impact the firm’s client portfolios, and therefore the firm’s revenues.
 In other words, Hidden Levers will be able to effectively answer the question that every RIA worries about but cannot quantify: when the next recession comes, and client portfolios inevitably decline, by how much will they likely decline, how much of a revenue impact would that have on the firm’s AUM fees, and given how most firms’ advisors are compensated on a percentage-of-revenue basis, how would that market decline, revenue decline, and advisor compensation decline, all play out together in terms of the advisory firm’s profit margins?
 A question that is especially challenging for a firm like Focus Financial, which itself is an aggregation of dozens of underlying firms, each of which have their own investment models and allocations, making it virtually impossible – until Hidden Levers’ new business intelligence tool – to actually understand their revenue and profit exposure to the next bear market (or other various “market stress” scenarios that Hidden Levers can model).
 Though arguably, the Hidden Levers solution isn’t just relevant to aggregator firms like Focus, but any advisory firm that wants to really understand what its revenue and profit exposure is in the next bear market.
 Especially given the current bull market is now more than 10 years long in the tooth.

 Blackrock Expands Its “Land Rights” For Investment Data With $1.3B eFront Acquisition.
 Back in May of 2017, the Economist wrote a piece making the point that, when it comes to technology platforms, it’s not just about selling the technology itself; the data that underlies it is the new oil.
 When Henry Ford transformed our country and ignited the industrial revolution with his combustion engine, oil was the resource that powered the world.
 As we have shifted to the hyper-connected, knowledge worker economy, data powers the world.
 Financial services has invested heavily in data for decades but not in the same way that we are watching FAANG companies do it today.
 Billions of dollars have been spent to get market data a nanosecond faster.
 But now we are seeing the behemoths in the space start to invest in data as a means of personalization for investors.
 Accordingly, Blackrock’s acquisition of eFront for $1.3 billion dollars is their latest move in what appears to be a series of investments and acquisitions that equate to acquiring “land rights”… for data.
 As just like in the old days, you couldn’t drill for oil if you didn’t own the explicit ability to do so on that piece of land, today, you cannot harvest rich insights from Big Data and use them as a means for deep personalization if you do not have explicit access to the data itself.
 Blackrock has slowly been acquiring that explicit access to data.
-Thus, in addition to Blackrock having $6 trillion dollars’ worth of accounts in their own products that they are actively “fracking,” and in addition to the new eFront acquisition for data on alternatives, Blackrock has also made strategic investments in iCapital (which Larry Fink has stated is a huge strategic focus for them, in addition to technology, yet only makes up $143B of their $6T in AUM), along with Envestnet (rich data from ~100,000 investment advisors and numerous home offices on the Envestnet platform), and Acorns (data from ~4 million accounts on the Acorns platform which consists of accounts that are not in the traditional Blackrock ecosystem, mostly held by millennials with account sizes too small for traditional wealth management firms but standing to inherit the largest wealth transfer in history).
+Thus, in addition to Blackrock having $6 trillion dollars’ worth of accounts in their own products that they are actively “fracking,” and in addition to the new eFront acquisition for data on alternatives, Blackrock has also made strategic investments in iCapital (as Larry Fink has stated, alternatives are a huge strategic focus for Blackrock, in addition to technology, as currently, alts make up only $143B of their $6T in AUM), along with Envestnet (rich data from ~100,000 investment advisors and numerous home offices on the Envestnet platform), and Acorns (data from ~4 million accounts on the Acorns platform which consists of accounts that are not in the traditional Blackrock ecosystem, mostly held by millennials with account sizes too small for traditional wealth management firms but standing to inherit the largest wealth transfer in history).
 What a space to focus on creating a personalized experience!
 And the beautiful part about being a strategic investor for Blackrock is that, in the spirit of partnership, they get access to all of that data… without having to outright acquire those businesses (although they ultimately did fully acquire eFront).
 All of this feeds their Artificial Intelligence lab in Palo Alto, California, which has already been pumping out portfolio construction recommendations… and will soon be utilizing the growing treasure trove of data to assist in offering increasingly personalized services for their investors.
 (Michael’s Note: This FinTech entry was written by Kyle Van Pelt, who in addition to tweeting prolifically in Advisor FinTech, is involved in Strategy for SS&C Advent.)

 Plan-It Financial Literacy App Wins First Ever TD Ameritrade Innovation Quest Competition For New Advisor Technology.
 Just over 20 years ago, Clayton Christensen set forth the concept of “The Innovator’s Dilemma” (in a book by the same name), highlighting how large, established firms, even when doing everything right, can still end out getting disrupted by newcomers.
 Because established businesses end out focused on their core products and solutions, where iterative improvements provide the most value on a sizable existing customer base, and can struggle to innovate new products and ideas that don’t seem likely to move the needle (until a competitor has already taken the idea so far that it is too late for the incumbent to react).
 In recent years, this phenomenon has led companies that fear disruption to proactively sponsor various “Innovation Labs” and “Startup Competitions,” in an attempt to bring forth and identify promising new technologies, and hopefully be able to acquire or otherwise participate in that innovation at an earlier stage.
 Accordingly, last year TD Ameritrade announced its own “Innovation Quest” startup FinTech competition, where three finalists would have the opportunity to showcase their software solutions at the company’s annual TDA LINC national conference, winning $25,000 for being a finalist, and a chance for another $25,000 if dubbed the winner (on top of the opportunity to do a deal with TD Ameritrade itself).
 This year’s finalists included Emotomy (a “robo-advisor-for-advisors” digital advice platform), RIA Genie (from independent advisory firm Dynamic Wealth Solutions, which takes Alexa voice-assisted commands to implement virtual assistant tasks for advisors), and Plan-It (from iMar Learning Solutions, a financial literacy app that parents can use with children to teach them money concepts).
 And the official winner: Plan-It, selected by a combination of industry judges and the RIA audience at TDA LINC itself, which was dubbed most promising for RIAs to be able to use with (or give to) their clients to support on financial literacy.
 Yet as positive as it is to see such innovative new solutions celebrated, it is striking nonetheless that out of 135 reported submissions to TD Ameritrade’s contest for new technology to help advisors, the winning solution was not even one that directly impacts an advisor’s day-to-day business needs.
 Suggesting that there is still ample room for more newcomers and innovation in advisor technology?